-What is the Difference between Linux and Windows Hosting?
+What is the Difference Between Linux and Windows Hosting?

-Windows applications which require a Windows server:
+Windows applications that require a Windows server:

 - ASP Classic

 Windows Dedicated Servers can support additional Windows-specific applications.
 You may need to purchase a license for some applications and install the software on your Windows dedicated server.

 While being a free and open-source platform, Linux has remained an industry standard and is the most commonly used operating system today.
 It is the most popular operating system of choice for web servers and has more of the features that professional web designers expect.

 There isn't much you can’t do on a Linux server; in fact, as a novice user, you’d be hard-pressed to find a reason not to use one.
 That being said, below are a few specific applications that require Linux OS.